-Oregon's public transportation system is a business providing hundreds of jobs and expending over \$500 million annually in Oregon on operations.
-Large and small system providers deliver more than 141,000,000 annual trips across the state.
-The Tri-County Metropolitan Transportation District (TriMet), in the urbanized Portland metropolitan area, offers a full menu of services and provides about 82 percent of transit trips in Oregon, with other urban centers and rural areas making up the remainder of trips.
-A fleet of more than 2,000 publicly owned transit vehicles serve Oregon; approximately 800 serve the Portland Metro area, 400 in other urban systems, and 800 around the state in rural communities.
+Oregon's public transportation system is a business providing hundreds of jobs and expending over \$586 million annually in Oregon on operations.
+Large- and smallsystem providers deliver more than 129.5 million annual trips across the state.
+The Tri-County Metropolitan Transportation District (TriMet), in the urbanized Portland metropolitan area, offers a full menu of services and provides about 82 percent of transit trips in Oregon, while other urban centers and rural areas make up the remainder of trips.
+A fleet of more than 2,400 publicly owned transit vehicles serve Oregon; approximately 900 serve the Portland Metro area, 700 in other urban systems, and 800 around the state in rural communities.
 About half of these vehicles have been purchased with assistance from the Oregon Department of Transportation (ODOT).

-The Public Transportation Advisory Committee (PTAC) is the statewide advisory body representing counties, districts, tribes, and other interested entities and works with ODOT on public transportation policy, vision, and advice on investment strategy.
+The Public Transportation Advisory Committee (PTAC) is the statewide advisory body representing counties, districts, tribes and other interested entities and works with ODOT on public transportation policy, vision and advice on investment strategy.
 Its vision for Oregon is: